norskeld/sigma/apps/docs/content/guides/error-recovery.md

 { let scale = 2; }
 ```

-A formal definition of the grammar would be something like this:
+Written out, the grammar is roughly this:

 ```text
 program   = body